koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 React Native has a project for a new architecture called Fabric, which uses Persistence mode that custom renderer supports.
-I'm going to talk about Persistence mode later.

-React Native provides primitive components like View, Text, Image and so on.
 -->

 # ReactNative